wenjing-liu/stream-react-redux-router-google-auth-demo/README.md

-This project is built by using react, redux, react-router, redux-form google auth sematic-ui.
+This project is built by using react, redux, react-router, redux-form, google auth, sematic-ui.
+Json server, axios, redux-thunk

 The purpose of this project to build react component, use props system and callback function to do communication between parent to child and child to parent.